 Planning

-Biodiversity Net Gain: Developing a future for habitats and homes
+Biodiversity Net Gain: Developing a future for habitats & homes

-Biodiversity Net Gain was introduced through the world-leading Environment Act and will be fundamental in helping the country meet targets to halt the decline in species abundance by 2030.
+Biodiversity Net Gain was introduced through the world-leading Environment Act and is a fundamental step in helping the UK reduce environmental decline by 2030

 author: